neurodata/checklists/figures.md

 15. Is the aspect ratio correct?
 (Hint: if you rescaled both the width and height separately, it is probably not.)
 16. If the data are 2D, are you displaying it in 2D?
 (If not, remove that additional 3rd dimension, it is just confusing and obfuscatory.)
 17. is anything not aligned that could be aligned?
+14. Are the number of significant figures reasonable (eg, usually 2 is reasonably, 3 is not, in biology)?
-18. if its a bar chart, does the y-axis start at zero?
+18. if its a bar chart, does the y-axis start at zero (if it is a log axis, the answer is no)?
 19. if its a pie chart, can you replace it with a stacked barchart (or something else)?